nsacyber/HIRS/docs/install/prov-run.md

 !!! note

     If the TPM auto detection is turned off, additional command line options are necessary.
-See the [Detailed Configuration Options](prov-config.md#detailed-configuration-options) section for details on this.
+See the [Configuration Options](prov-config.md) section for details on this.

 ## Troubleshooting